What a unique island! Between nature and architecture, there’s no time to get bored.

 Of course, many people also come to Lanzarote to lie on the beach and enjoy the sun.

-Lanzarote’s 3 seaside resorts offer very pleasant beaches: Playa Blanca, Puerto del Carmen and Costa Teguise.
+Lanzarote’s 3 resorts offer very pleasant beaches: Playa Blanca, Puerto del Carmen and Costa Teguise.

-See our article on Lanzarote’s most beautiful beaches.
+See our article on the most beautiful beaches in Lanzarote.

 13. Fun on land, water and in the air